saeednt/RetroWrapper/README.md

 ###Installation
 For now you must download the library and compiler from bintray in .jar format.
 It will be published to jcenter soon:
 [Bintray Repo](https://bintray.com/saeednt/RetroWrapper/com.nt.retrowrapper)

+Note that you have to add the compiler dependency using `kapt ...`

+And the library dependency using `implementation ...`